Aliases for APOC2 Gene

 GeneCards Summary for APOC2 Gene

-APOC2 (Apolipoprotein C-II) is a Protein Coding gene.
-Diseases associated with APOC2 include hyperlipoproteinemia, type ib and familial apolipoprotein c-ii deficiency.
-Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
-GO annotations related to this gene include protein homodimerization activity and phospholipase binding.
+APOC2 (Apolipoprotein C2) is a Protein Coding gene.
+Diseases associated with APOC2 include Apolipoprotein C-Ii Deficiency and Pancreatitis.
+Among its related pathways are Statin Pathway and Metabolism of fat-soluble vitamins.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme activator activity.

 Component of chylomicrons, very low-density lipoproteins (VLDL), low-density lipoproteins (LDL), and high-density lipoproteins (HDL) in plasma.
 Plays an important role in lipoprotein metabolism as an activator of lipoprotein lipase.
 Both proapolipoprotein C-II and apolipoprotein C-II can activate lipoprotein lipase.
 In normolipidemic individuals, it is mainly distributed in the HDL, whereas in hypertriglyceridemic individuals, predominantly found in the VLDL and LDL.